robustly/robust-log/README.md

 It uses [bunyan](https://github.com/trentm/node-bunyan)'s data format so it is compatible with bunyan log viewer and a number of other utilities you can check out here: [bunyan-tools](https://github.com/trentm/node-bunyan/wiki/Awesome-Bunyan)

-Robust-Log performs better in some cases, and has a better logging API with support for more advanced features than standard Bunyan.

 ## Table of Contents

 <!-- toc -->